GOTCHA: Real-Time Video Deepfake Detection via Challenge-Response: Real-Time Deepfake Generation

-\begin{itemize}[nosep,leftmargin=*] \item \textbf{Face Detector} ($Face$): This module is a neural network that predicts a bounding box per face in a video frame.
+\item \emph{Face Detector} is a neural network that predicts a bounding box per face in a video frame.

-\item \textbf{Landmark Detection} ($Lmk$): This module is a neural network that detects facial key-points called landmarks.
-Landmarks enable reenactment in face-swaps.
-They help morph the source's face to fit the impersonator's face shape.
+\item \emph{Landmark Detection} is a neural network that detects facial key-points called landmarks.
+Several reeactment techniques use only landmarks as the driving signal for the target's face image.
+Landmarks also aid in conforming the target's predicted face to fit the imposter's face shape.

-\item \textbf{Face Alignment} ($Align$): This module vertically aligns a given input face, which is vital for a robust prediction by the face-swapper.
-A reverse alignment is later applied to the prediction to match the impersonator's head.
+\item \emph{Face Alignment} module aligns a given input face with respect to the landmarks, which is vital for a robust prediction by the face-swapper.
+Subsequently, the applied alignment is reversed and re-applied to the predicted face, in order to match back with the imposter.

-\item \textbf{Segmentation} ($Seg$): This module (a) separates the face region into fragments of interest (lips, eyes, nose), (b) derives the convex hull of the face that is visible in the videos, and (c) determine facial boundaries in the presence of occlusions (e.g., hand).
+\item \emph{Segmentation} (a) separates the face region into distinct regions of interest (lips, eyes, nose), (b) derives the convex hull of the face that is visible, and (c) determines facial boundaries around occlusions (e.g., hand).

-\item \textbf{Face-Swapper} ($Swap$): This module typically involves an autoencoder neural network.
-The autoencoder takes the input from the face detector and predicts how the source's face would look under a given set of facial landmarks, occlusions, and lighting.
+\item \emph{Face-Swapper}, typically, involves an autoencoder.
+The auto-encoder takes the input from the face detector and predicts how the target's face would look under a given set of facial landmarks, occlusions, and lighting.

-\item \textbf{Blending} ($Blend$): This module performs a post-processing step that stitches together the inner predicted face with the outer face.
-This step tends to vary across RTDF generation pipelines, involving some combination of blurring, degrading, scaling, compression, fading, and mask boundary\footnote{We note in passing that facial reenactment-based RTDF pipelines do not perform segmentation and blending operations.}.
+\item \emph{Blending Operator} overlays the inner predicted face of target onto the outer head of imposter.
+This post-processing step tends to vary across RTDF generation pipelines, involving some combination of blurring, degrading, scaling, compression, and fading.

-\item \textbf{Color Correction} ($Col$): If the impersonator and source do not share the same skin color, then a color correction module samples the color from the outer face region (around the forehead and neck) and adjusts the inner swapped face accordingly. \end{itemize}
+\item \emph{Color Correction}: In case of swapping only the inner face of the imposter with that of the target, this module can adjust difference in complexion, by sampling color from the outer face region (around forehead and neck) and adjusting the inner swapped face~\cite{reinhard2001color}. \end{itemize}

-Each component in the above pipeline assumes a specific distribution over its inputs for proper functioning; this distribution depends on the type of component, its design, and the bias learned from the data.
-If the inputs venture outside this distribution, the component's output gets degraded, and artifacts appear in the overall RTDF system output.
-Based on this intuition, we propose and develop a suite of challenges to target each component in the pipeline.
-The following section dives into formulating such challenges and categorizing them to form a taxonomy.